£13,515 - £22,350 Price range

 There’s more to grumble about out on the open road where the car’s light and quick steering can make it feel nervous in faster corners and the raised driving position, which gives an excellent view out but lends the car an ungainly feel.
 On the motorway there’s a good deal of noise in the cabin and it is hard not to feel a little vulnerable sharing the road with lorries, coaches and big SUVs.

-Cheap runnings costs are a given if you buy a ForTwo and whether you choose the basic 1.0-litre model or turbocharged 0.9-litre car (both of which are petrol powered), road tax is free and more than 60mpg fuel economy is possible.
+Cheap runnings costs are a given if you buy a ForTwo and whether you choose the basic 1.0-litre model or turbocharged 0.9-litre car (both of which are petrol powered) and more than 60mpg fuel economy is possible.

 The real decision comes down to whether you’re likely to use the car out of town.
 If you are, then the 0.9-litre model’s the one to invest in.
 The extra go offered by the turbo drops the 0-62mph time down from a leisurely 14.9 to a bordering-on-spritely 10.8 seconds and means you have a little extra power to call on if you need it.